CommoMegaSator/Versatile-Development/README.md

 ##### Important information
 * Now this site uses Redis for saving user Session and also user locale.
-* Now this site can work with databases which is in docker, but I have some problems with taking whole project in a container.
+* Now this site can work with databases which is in docker, but there are some problems with taking whole project in a container.
 * csrf token is disabled temporary.

 You can see my task progress in a table: